 Subject to certification criteria, complementary paratransit service for ADA eligible persons shall be origin-to-destination service.
 Curb-to-curb feeder service (passenger transported to a MARTA fixed-route service instead of a final destination) may be provided to conditionally eligible passengers who can navigate the fixed-route system and do not require assistance from the curb to the door of their final destination.
 Mobility services outside of the MARTA service area will be governed by intergovernmental agreement and adhere to federal guidelines.
+Since

-Since January 2006, persons eligible for MARTA Mobility service have been offered the option of transitioning from MARTA Mobility service to "fare free" travel on the regular fixed-route service.
+January 2006, persons eligible for MARTA Mobility service have been offered the option of transitioning from MARTA Mobility service to "fare free" travel on the regular fixed-route service.

+Eligibility Requirements

-- Eligibility Requirements: - Certification of eligibility must be on file including a two-part application (client and health care provider) with approval letter. - Origins and destinations must be within /4-mile of a MARTA fixed route service operating in Fulton, DeKalb, and Clayton counties only. - Performance Standards:
+- Certification of eligibility must be on file including a two-part application (client and health care provider) with approval letter. - Origins and destinations must be within 3⁄4-mile of a MARTA fixed route service operating in Fulton, DeKalb, and Clayton counties only.

+Performance Standards

-These performance measures will be calculated monthly to measure quality of service.
+These performance measures will be calculated monthly to measure quality of service:

-- On-Time Performance (for pick-ups) to be 90%

-- Customer Complaints per 10,000 passengers

-- Accidents per 100,000 miles

-- Adherence to 0% denial requirement

-- Customer Average Call Wait Times for Reservations to be 120 seconds (2 minutes)
+- On-Time Performance for pick-up not to fall below 90% - Customer Complaints per 1,000 Unlinked Passenger Trips not to exceed 4.0 - Collision Rate per 100,000 Miles not to exceed 2.5 - Adherence to 0% Trip Denial requirement - Reservation Call Average Wait Time not to exceed 120 seconds (2 minutes) - Reservation Call Abandonment Rate not to exceed 5.5%